 Remove the casing from the sausages.
 Without turning on the heat, add your sausage to a wide skillet and break it up into small pieces.

-Finely chop the green leaves of the leek, and cut the broccoli into small florets and place to the side for later.
+Finely chop the green tops of the leek, and cut the broccoli into small florets and place to the side for later.

 Bring a well-salted pot of water to a boil and cook your pasta, until al dente.
 Reserve ¾ cup of cooking water before draining the pasta.